ACDrafahl/CasualConvoAI/docs/DEVELOPMENT.md

 ## 1.8.2023 Testing TTS
 After some tedious difficulties with setup, I was able to get Coqui working.
 However, running a simple sentence took almost a minute, and with speech-to-text and AI generation already taking time on their own, I'm not willing to tack on that much time for a response.
 Even without those barriers, it would be a dull conversation.

 So, I'm trying out Piper.
+I've finished the initial setup, but it doesn't output audio files or run properly right now in the command line (big surprise there, nothing ever works the first time around).
+I'll mess around with it tomorrow to see if I can get it working in python.